debops/debops/docs/guides.rst

 Teardown an encrypted device
 ----------------------------

 One nice part of using an encrypted filesystem is that access to the plaintext files can quickly be denied.
 This is supported by the role.
-You just need to change the inventory configuration of the device configured.
+You just need to change the inventory configuration of a configured device.
 Using the example from :ref:`cryptsetup__ref_guide_setup_loop_device` this could look like the following: